darkswapfoundation/darkswap/memory-bank/progress.md

    - Integrate predicate alkanes for secure trade conditions
    - Reference implementation of EqualityPredicateAlkane added to reference/predicates

-3. **Port Subfrost P2P Stack**:
-   - Extract P2P networking code from subfrost-node/src/network.rs and subfrost-node/src/circuit_relay.rs
-   - Port the subfrost-relay crate for relay functionality
-   - Adapt the code to use WebRTC instead of QUIC
+3. **Begin Phase 3: Applications and Services**:
+   - Implement darkswap-relay server with DTLS/ICE support
+   - Deploy relay nodes at p2p.darkswap.xyz
+   - Develop darkswap-app web interface
-   - Implement WebRTC transport for rust-libp2p
+   - Implement API server and monitoring

-4. **Create Modular Architecture**:
-   - Create darkswap-support crate for shared protobuf definitions and common code
+   - Create React components and state management
-   - Create darkswap-p2p crate for core P2P networking functionality
-   - Ensure code can be compiled for both native and WASM targets
-   - Implement feature flags for conditional compilation

-5. **Implement WebAssembly Bindings**:
+4. **Implement WebAssembly Bindings**:
    - Create darkswap-web-sys crate for WebAssembly bindings
    - Implement browser-native WebRTC support
    - Create TypeScript bindings for the WebAssembly module
    - Set up wasm-bindgen and wasm-pack

-6. **Develop TypeScript Library**:
+5. **Develop TypeScript Library**:
    - Create darkswap-lib package
    - Implement the same functionality as darkswap-sdk
    - Ensure parity between Rust and TypeScript implementations
    - Create comprehensive TypeScript type definitions

+6. **Enhance Testing and Documentation**:
+   - Create more comprehensive unit and integration tests
+   - Add end-to-end tests for the entire system
+   - Create tutorials and examples
+   - Improve API documentation

 ## Conclusion

+The DarkSwap project has made significant progress with the completion of Phase 2, which included the implementation of the CLI and daemon components.
+The CLI now provides a comprehensive set of commands for managing orders, trades, and wallet operations, while the daemon offers a robust REST API and WebSocket interface for interacting with the DarkSwap SDK.

+Recent achievements include:
+1. Implementation of the CLI with commands for order creation, cancellation, listing, and taking
+2. Completion of the daemon with REST API, WebSocket support, and service management
+3. Enhancement of the SDK with new methods like `get_all_orders` and improved event processing
+4. Creation of comprehensive documentation for installation and usage

-The DarkSwap project is making steady progress towards creating a modular and cross-platform P2P trading system.
-Recent updates to make the core SDK compatible with Bitcoin crate v0.30, along with fixes to the WebSocket event handling in the daemon and verification of the OrderId import, have improved the stability and compatibility of the system.
-The next steps are to update the remaining integration tests, complete the runes and alkanes support, port the Subfrost P2P stack, create the modular architecture, implement WebAssembly bindings, and develop the TypeScript library.
+The next steps are to update the remaining integration tests, complete the runes and alkanes support, begin Phase 3 with the implementation of the relay server and web interface, implement WebAssembly bindings, develop the TypeScript library, and enhance testing and documentation.

-With the redesigned architecture, DarkSwap will be well-positioned to become a powerful decentralized peer-to-peer trading platform for Bitcoin, runes, and alkanes, accessible from both web browsers and native applications.
+With the completion of Phase 2, DarkSwap is now closer to becoming a powerful decentralized peer-to-peer trading platform for Bitcoin, runes, and alkanes, accessible from both web browsers and native applications.